cameronraw/zero_to_production_in_rust/README.md

 ## Where I currently am

-So far I have learned how to create a basic API, with integration tests.
+I have learned how to create a basic API, with integration tests.

-Next I will be working through the 'Telemetry' section.
+Automated containerized tests for the pipeline have been achieved.

+High quality telemetry have been applied throughout the application (and will continue to be).

+I am now about to start Chapter 5 : Going Live